 There are approximately 2,098 businesses in the District.
 On an annual basis, the District contacts a minimum of 42 businesses/institutions via phone or onsite visit.
+The District will reach at least 10% (210) of the businesses in the region by the end of this SWIP term.

 Outreach includes:

-- Conducting a Universal Recycling & Composting Business Assistance Survey via phone or onsite to assess current waste diversion/proper disposal efforts. - Survey follow-up with additional information or hands-on technical assistance in program implementation or improvement, as necessary to meet State requirements and reduce waste, recycle, compost, donate food/goods, and responsibly manage materials. - Onsite technical assistance consists of a walk-through of the business/institution, providing the entity with recommendations, signage, and employee training, as needed.
+- Conducting a Universal Recycling & Composting Business Assistance Survey via phone or onsite to assess current waste diversion/proper disposal efforts. - Survey follow-up with additional information or hands-on technical assistance.
+Technical assistance will include how to implement new programs or improve the current ones, as necessary to meet or exceed State requirements-including disposal bans-and reduce waste, recycle, compost, donate food/goods, and responsibly manage materials.
+Assistance will include how to safely manage hazardous waste, and information on collection options that are available from Vermont's Extended Producer Responsibility Programs for electronics, paint, batteries, mercury-containing bulbs and thermostats. - Onsite technical assistance consists of a walk-through of the business/institution, providing the entity with recommendations, signage, and employee training, as needed.
 Survey results, outreach/training materials disseminated, and a description of technical assistance provided are tracked and recorded. - Informing local haulers of the availability of the District's free technical assistance available to their business/institution customers. - The District and the Composting Association of Vermont received funding for a 2020-21 model pilot mixed-use building (commercial, institutional, and residential shared occupancy) food scrap diversion project in Brattleboro.
 The goal is to assist project participants to undertake the challenges of providing the capacity, tools, and assistance needed to effectively implement food scrap diversion in multi-use buildings, including: 1) Meeting the needs of facilities serviced by different haulers providing a mix of services (e.g., carts vs. dumpsters); 2) Working with haulers to best meet the needs of their customers; 3) Space and storage constraints (inside and outside); 4) Accommodating collection containers and service needs in alleyways, parking lots, and public access areas; 5) Compliance with local health and zoning ordinances; and, 6) Providing uniform, easy-to-understand assistance and training. - Working with multi-family properties and property managers to comply with recycling and food scrap diversion and address specific challenges faced by these properties.

-Waste Reduction at Events.
+O3 Waste Reduction at Events

 To ensure community members have resources to reduce waste, recycle, and divert food scraps from the trash at events, SWMEs must, at minimum, offer technical assistance which could include signage and coordination with local haulers and facilities accepting food scraps.
 Though not required, SWMEs are encouraged to host waste-sorting stations at events with SWME staff or volunteers or to loan community members basic supplies such as signage and collection bins.

-- 1. Provide information on SWME or town website of event waste reduction and diversion resources and services and provide link in annual SWIP report. - 2.
+- Provide information on SWME or town website of event waste reduction and diversion resources and services and provide link in annual SWIP report. - 2.
 In annual SWIP report, list events that have received assistance each year.